 Our courgette and mint pesto is a deliciously light choice for the summertime, when courgette and mint are at their most flavourful.
 The addition of chilli adds a slight kick which really stands out against the subtle courgette.
 You can find a really great version of this recipe here.
 Feel free to add your own chilli to taste.
 As always, top with some freshly grated Parmigiano Reggiano and dig in!

 8. Beef and Barolo wine ragù

-This decadent beef & Barolo wine ragù, which is commonly featured on our weekly menu, is an incredible pairing for gnocchi.
+Beef & Barolo wine ragù, which is commonly featured on our weekly menu, is an incredible pairing for gnocchi.
 The versatile nature of this ragù makes it a great recipe to have in your back pocket when craving a nice comforting bowl of pasta.
 We select beef shin when making our ragù as this working muscle, located on the lower part of the leg, contains a high amount of connective tissue which breaks down when slowly braised.
 Therefore, be sure to leave enough time to allow this ragù to simmer at low temperature, which helps the texture and flavours of this sauce develop.
 We've even shared Our Signature Beef Shin Ragù Recipe so you can make our version for yourself.
 Enjoy!

 9. Aromatic Duck & Taggiasche Olive Ragù